lucashuet93/botbuilder-authentication/README.md

 ## Custom Azure AD Tenants and Resources

-The Azure AD V2 provider declared in the ```BotAuthenticationConfiguration``` object has optional `tenant` and `resource` properties that accepts strings.
+The AzureADv2 provider declared in the ```BotAuthenticationConfiguration``` object has optional `tenant` and `resource` properties that accepts strings.
 If custom tenant and resource aren't provided, the following values are used by default:

 | Property                 | Default Value                              |
 | ------------------------ | ------------------------------------------ |